DIDSR/calzone/paper/paper.md

 `calzone` is a Python package for evaluating the calibration of probabilistic outputs of classifier models.
 It provides a set of functions for visualizing calibration and computation of calibration metrics given a representative dataset with the model's predictions and true class labels.
 The metrics provided in `calzone` include: Expected Calibration Error (ECE), Maximum Calibration Error (MCE), Hosmer-Lemeshow (HL) statistic, Integrated Calibration Index (ICI), Spiegelhalter's Z-statistics and Cox's calibration slope/intercept.
 The package is designed with versatility in mind.
 For many of the metrics, users can adjust the binning scheme and toggle between top-class or class-wise calculations.

 # Statement of need
 Classification is one of the most common applications in machine learning.
 Classification models are often evaluated by a proper scoring rule - a scoring function that assigns the best score when predicted probabilities match the true probabilities - such as cross-entropy or mean square error [@gneiting2007strictly].
-Examination of the discrimination performance (resolution), such as AUC or Se/Sp are also used to evaluate the model performance.
+Examination of the discrimination performance (resolution), such as AUC or Se/Sp are also used to evaluate model performance.
 However, the reliability or calibration performance of the model is often overlooked.

-@DIAMOND199285 had shown that the resolution performance of a model does not indicate the reliability of the model. @Brocker_decompose later has shown that any proper scoring rule can be decomposed into the resolution and reliability.
-Thus even if the model has high resolution (high AUC), it may not be a reliable or calibrated model.
-In many high-risk machine learning applications, such as medical diagnosis, the reliability of the model is of paramount importance.
+@DIAMOND199285 showed that the resolution (i.e., high performance) of a model does not indicate the reliability/calibration (i.e., how well predicted probabilities match true probabilities) of the model. @Brocker_decompose later showed that any proper scoring rule can be decomposed into the resolution and reliability.
+Thus, even if the model has high resolution, it may not be a reliable model.
+In many high-risk machine learning applications, such as medical diagnosis, the reliability of the model could be important as it could impact the clinician's interpretation.

 We define calibration as the agreement between the predicted probability and the true posterior probability of a class-of-interest, $P(D=1|\hat{p}=p) = p$.
 This has been defined as moderate calibration by @Calster_weak_cal .

-In the `calzone` package, we provide a set of functions and classes for visualizing calibration and evaluating calibration metrics.
-Existing libraries such as `scikit-learn` are often not dedicated to calibration metrics computation or lacks calibration metrics that are widely used in the statistical literature.
-Other libraries such as `uncertainty-toolbox` are focused on implementing calibration methods instead of calibration assessment. [@uncertaintyToolbox].
+In the `calzone` package, we provide a set of functions and classes for visualizing calibration and evaluating calibration metrics given a representative dataset from the intended population.
+Existing libraries such as `scikit-learn` lacks calibration metrics that are widely used in the statistical literature.
+Other libraries such as `uncertainty-toolbox` are focused on implementing calibration methods but do not include any calibration assessment. [@uncertaintyToolbox].

 # Functionality

 ## Reliability Diagram

 The reliability diagram (also referred to as the calibration plot) is a graphical representation of the calibration of a classification model [@Murphy_reliability;@Brocker_reldia].
 It groups the predicted probabilities into bins and plots the mean predicted probability against the empirical frequency in each bin.
 The reliability diagram can be used to assess the calibration of the model and to identify any systematic errors in the predictions.
 In addition, `calzone` gives the option to also plot the confidence interval of the empirical frequency in each bin.
-The confidence intervals are calculated using Wilson's score interval [@wilson_interval].
+The confidence intervals are calculated using the Wilson's score interval [@wilson_interval].
 We provide example data in the `example_data` folder which are simulated using a beta-binomial distribution [@beta-binomial].
 The predicted probabilities are sampled from a beta distribution and the true labels are assigned by performing Bernoulli trials with the sampled probabilities.
 Users can generate simulated data using the `fake_binary_data_generator` class in the `utils` module.
+Figure \autoref{fig:reldia} shows an example of the reliability diagram with 15 equal-width bins for a well-calibrated dataset, where the x-axis is the mean predicted probability and the y-axis is the empirical frequency.
 ```python
 from calzone.utils import reliability_diagram
 from calzone.vis import plot_reliability_diagram